Best Dental Insurance 2017

 Class IV (Orthodontia): Orthodontic care involves the use of devices, such as braces, to correct abnormalities of the teeth and jaw.
 This type of coverage is highly variable by provider, and there is usually an age limit in place (commonly, dependents age 19 and younger are eligible).
 Check with specific insurance companies for more information on orthodontia coverage.

-It’s important to enquire about the waiting periods before selecting a plan so you don't find yourself in a situation where you need a procedure immediately and find out it's not covered for 3 months.
+It’s important to enquire about the waiting periods before selecting a plan so you don't find yourself in a situation where you need a procedure immediately and find out it's not covered for three months.
 Any and all benefit limits will be outlined in the service contract, so read it carefully before purchasing any insurance.

 Dental insurance typically comes in the form of three different plan options: dental health maintenance organization (DHMO), preferred provider organization (PPO, also referred to as a participating dental network, or PDN), or an indemnity plan.
-Most of the Top 10 insurance companies offer DHMO and PPO plans, and all but one of them offer indemnity plans as well.
+Most of the Top 10 insurance companies offer DHMO and PPO plans, and all but one offer indemnity plans as well.
 You should select a plan based on the providers (dentists) you want to choose from, and what you can afford to pay.

-Preferred Provider Organization (PPO): Dental PPO plans offer the freedom to visit any licensed dentist to receive benefits, but you will typically enjoy lower costs if you choose an in-network dentist.
+Preferred Provider Organization (PPO): Dental PPO plans offer the freedom to visit any licensed dentist to receive benefits, but with typically lower costs if you choose an in-network dentist.
 Services are rendered based on your deductible amount and your coinsurance percentages, in addition to your monthly premiums.
 These plans can cost more in the long-run than a DHMO plan due to the higher premiums, but you’re offered more comprehensive dental care.

 Indemnity: Also known as a fee-for-service option, these plans offer the greatest choice of dentists, as you can visit any dentist you want.
 Like PPO plans, you typically pay a deductible, and then a fixed percentage for each service and the plan pays the rest.
 However, participating PPO providers usually offer discounts on procedures not covered by your plan.
 You do not have this option with an indemnity plan, so it’s possible you’ll end up paying more in addition to the high premiums.